codeclimate-testing/dlite-web/README.md

 If setting up a non-ADA TST terminal set APP_TIMEOUT value to 180000 (3 minutes).

+NEW_RELIC_LOGGING default value is 'info'.
+From least detail to most detail, possible values are fatal, error, warn, info, debug, or trace.
+[New Relic Docs](https://docs.newrelic.com/docs/agents/nodejs-agent/installation-configuration/nodejs-agent-configuration)

 ### Database

 We are using postgres for our database.
 You will need to have that